Sexual offences and penalties

 The alleged serial rapist of Lot 5A Tucville Terrace, Georgetown, is accused of raping four sex workers during 2017 to 2021.

 In his most recent case, Semple picked up the woman and agreed to pay her to have sex with him.
-However, while at Semple’s home, after the first round, the woman reportedly told Semple she only had one more condom and if he did not ejaculate, she would leave.
+However, while at Semple’s home after the first round the woman reportedly told Semple she only had one more condom and if he did not ejaculate, she would leave.
 The woman’s caution reportedly caused Semple to become annoyed.
-He then reportedly armed himself with a knife, proceeded to orally and vaginally rape the woman.
+He then reportedly armed himself with a knife then orally and vaginally raped the woman.
 He also sodomised her.

 In August 2018, a New Amsterdam man was found guilty of raping a physically challenged girl.